pi-georgia/HouseBudgetPrediction/readme.md

-##Real-Estate Budget Planner
+##Home Budget Planner v1.0

 author : Georgia-Pi
 date : Sep 2015

-**Real-Estate Budget Planner** is a tool to help you plan your budget for real-estate investments.
+**Home Budget Planner** is a tool to help you plan your budget for real-estate investments.

 Is is an interactive shiny app that takes into account **your preference criteria** and analyzes market data to provide you with a **budget range estimate for your specifics**.
 It also presents you with the price distribution for your selected criteria, as well as a correlation of Price and Price per square meter for your selected criteria.